 The OpenGL Reference Pages

-The reference pages for OpenGL 4 include complete descriptions of all OpenGL commands contained in the OpenGL 4 Specification.
+The reference pages for OpenGL 4 include complete descriptions of all OpenGL commands contained in the OpenGL 4 Specification and the functions contained in the OpenGL Shading Language 4.40 Specification.

 The reference pages for OpenGL 3.3 include complete descriptions of all OpenGL commands contained in the Core Profile of the OpenGL 3.3 Specification.